 The papers of Albert Bigelow include correspondence (1956-1961), writings by Bigelow about his participation in various acts of civil disobedience, manuscripts of his book Voyage of the Golden Rule (Doubleday, 1959), original sketches made aboard Golden Rule and in prison, newsclippings, publicity releases, and the logbook from Golden Rule and Phoenix.
 Golden Rule's barometer is also in this collection.

-Barometer and two flags of Golden Rule removed to the Memorabilia Collection
+Barometer and two flags of the Golden Rule removed to the Memorabilia Collection

 Oversized material removed to Oversize Items Collection

-Photographs and slides were removed to the Photograph Collection
+Photographs and slides removed to the Photograph Collection

 16 mm. film removed to the Audiovisual Collection